Reception and Year 3 offer day 16 April 2025 - frequently asked questions

 How do I change the order of my preferences?

-If you wish to change the order of your preferences, so that you are added to the waiting list for schools, you must email or write to us.
+If you want to change the order of your preferences, so that you are added to the waiting list for schools, you must email or write to us.
 You will need to provide your child's full name, date or birth and address, and provide the full list in a numbered preference order.
 This change can take between 10 and 20 school days.

 How do I apply to go on a waiting list?